Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

-with $\bZ_j=-\bZ_j^T$, when $\alpha_{j}>0$ or an arbitrary $\hat \bQ_j>0$ when $\alpha_{j}=0$.
+with $\bZ_j=-\bZ_j^\top$, when $\alpha_{j}>0$ or an arbitrary $\hat \bQ_j>0$ when $\alpha_{j}=0$.

-We have the following characterization of the solution set of (\ref{lyain}). \begin{lemma} Let $ \bA\in \bRnn$.
+We have the following characterization of the solution set of (\ref{lyain}), {see \cite[Section 2.5.2]{BoyEFB94}}. \begin{lemma} Let $ \bA\in \bRnn$.
 Then the Lyapunov inequality (\ref{lyain}) has a symmetric positive definite solution $\bQ\in \bRnn$ if and only if $\bA$ is stable.

-If $\bA$ is asymptotically stable, then the solution set is given by the set of all symmetric positive definite solutions of the Lyapunov equation $ \bA^T\bQ+\bQ\bA=-\Theta$, where $\Theta$ is any symmetric positive semidefinite matrix with the property that $\Theta\bx\ne 0$ for any eigenvector $\bx$ of $ \bA$, or in other words $( A,\Theta)$ is observable.
+If $\bA$ is asymptotically stable, then the solution set is given by the set of all symmetric positive definite solutions of the Lyapunov equation $ \bA^\top\bQ+\bQ\bA=-\Theta$, where $\Theta$ is any symmetric positive semidefinite matrix with the property that $\Theta\bx\ne 0$ for any eigenvector $\bx$ of $ \bA$, i.e., $( \bA,\Theta)$ is observable.